Electrolyte Replacement Drinks: Do You Need Them?

 How Do They Stack Up Against Water?

-Performance and Recovery Perks
+Performance and RecovThere'sks

 Things to Watch Out For

-That said, not everyone needs electrolyte drinks.
-If you’re not working out hard or sweating a lot, these drinks might add unnecessary sugar and calories to your day—some have as much sugar as soda, which can contribute to weight gain and dental issues if you drink them often.
+That said, not everyone needs electrolytes.
+If you're not working out hard or sweating a lot, these drinks might add unnecessary sugar and calories to your day—some have as much sugar as soda, which can contribute to weight gain and dental issues if you drink them often.
 Overdoing it can also mean too much sodium.

-How to Choose the Right Option
+How to Choose the Right You're

 Take Charge of Your Health